UCSF-CBI/c4/docs/howto/rstudio-server-2.md

 ## How to use with OnDemand

-- From your workstation, connect to OnDemand at: <a href="https://c4-ondemand1.ucsf.edu">OnDemand</a>
+1. From your workstation, connect to OnDemand at: <a href="https://c4-ondemand1.ucsf.edu">OnDemand</a>
-- Enter your C4 username and password.
+2. Enter your C4 username and password.
 Click the Login button.
-- Navigate to Interactive Apps --> RStudio Server
+3. Navigate to Interactive Apps --> RStudio Server
-- Click the Rstudio Server link
+4. Click the Rstudio Server link
-- You next get a form with some fields we need to fill in for SLURM.
+5. You next get a form with some fields we need to fill in for Slurm.
 Details:

 **Partition** - If you have a Lab partition you may enter it here.
 Otherwise enter common.
 Equivalent to --partition in sbatch.